xyfool-66/xyfool-66.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👀 About me
 I am currently a Ph.D. student in the Department of Electronic and Computer Engineering at the Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Jun ZHANG](https://eejzhang.people.ust.hk/).
 Before joining HKUST, I received my B.Eng. in the School of Information Science and Engineering from Southeast University in 2024 (with honors).

-My research interest includes trustworthy and Efficient AI.
+My research interests focus on Efficient AI, with an emphasis on both model-centric (*e.g.*, quantization/sparsification) and data-centric (*e.g.*, token reduction) techniques.

 If you have any inquiries or are interested in discussing my professional portfolio, please reach out to me at [yufei.xue@connect.ust.hk](mailto:yufei.xue@connect.ust.hk)